 In situations where surgical negligence leads to the death of a loved one, you may be able to pursue a wrongful death claim.
 This type of claim can help you recover financial compensation for the victim’s pain and suffering before death, funeral bills, lost wages, and for other family needs.

 Surgical negligence cases are some of the most complicated to handle.
 Because of the medical knowledge needed to prove your case, experts will have to be called to testify on your behalf.
-Mitchell S. Sexner & Associates LLC can help you build a strong case against those who've injured you or your loved one.
-Our Chicago medical malpractice attorneys are ready to fight hard for you.
+Mitchell S. Sexner & Associates LLC can help you build a strong case against those who’ve injured you or your loved one.
+Our Chicago surgical malpractice attorneys are ready to fight hard for you.
 No fees are charged unless we are successful.

 You can reach us at (800) 996-4824.

 Surgical malpractice relates to an act or acts of negligence that occur within the surgical setting and which cause harm to the patient.
 Such malpractice occurs when these act or acts deviate from the standard of care in that professional’s medical community.
 Most people would assume that such surgical malpractice relates only to mistakes that a surgeon makes.
 But although medical errors committed by the surgeon do constitute a large percentage of the surgical mistakes that are the subject of medical malpractice actions, they are by no means the sole source of errors.

 Modern surgeries most typically involve a team of medical personnel in the operating room, performing individual parts to give a patient their best chance for an excellent medical outcome.
 If any one of these players fails to properly execute their role, and a patient is injured or dies in the process as a result, then surgical malpractice has occurred.
 Who are the various medical professionals who may be involved in one’s surgery?
 They will likely include: